The Passamaquoddy Wild Blueberry Company is 100% owned, managed, and operated by Passamaquoddy Tribe members.

 Holli Francis, Product Manager

 Holli Francis, Product Manager with PWBC, joined the Company in 2021.
 She is in charge of developing new products and has extensive experience in marketing, sales, and food distribution.
-Holli’s husband and toddler son are Passamaquoddy Tribe members; because of this, Holli has a vested interest in the success of PWBC and is committed to further grow the customer base, the brand and share the wild blueberry cultural heritage and harvesting tradition of the Passamaquoddy Tribe.
+Holli’s husband and her two children are Passamaquoddy Tribe members; because of this, Holli has a vested interest in the success of PWBC and is committed to further grow the customer base, the brand and share the wild blueberry cultural heritage and harvesting tradition of the Passamaquoddy Tribe.

 Holli lives in the Portland, Maine area.
 Her family spends most of their time together exploring the outdoors—golfing, hiking, running, snow-shoeing, and enjoying the beautiful state of Maine.